Time poverty: Working hours

+Teaching

+Disruptions in a teacher's workday can have cascading impacts on other teachers' schedules, such as when another teacher needs to take time away from preparing lessons to cover for the first teacher.
+One study characterized this structure as a time-poverty-creating governance problem, since teachers' schooltime work often spills into afterhours work.
+The study found that teachers often had over two hours of work to complete after the school day.
+One study found that disparity in subjective well-being between male and female teachers was not due to differences in time poverty, which there was none, but may be due to female teachers internalizing exhaustion as a failure of social role expectations.

+More planning time could reduce time poverty for teachers.

 Commutes

+Longer commutes reduce available time for job seeking and social interactions, particularly when cities lack affordable housing near workplaces.

 High commute times and traffic also contribute to feelings of time poverty.
 Low-income workers commute 120 minutes more a week than coworkers who earned more.
 One study found that transport-related time poverty and general time poverty were not correlated but "co-occur under specific circumstances" among working parents.
 The study recommended 15-minute cities as one way to potentially reduce transport-related time poverty.

 Care work

 According to official United Kingdom government statistics, parents living with children under 15 have 14 fewer hours of free time.
 Parents are also less likely to finish university than childless students.
-Familial elder care also increases time poverty, as caregivers tend to keep their employment.

 Another scholar's analysis found disparities within groups of heterosexual couples based on class, with professional women having more resources to "contract out" care work than women in couples with lower incomes and wealth levels.
 As a result, women in couples with higher incomes have more discretionary time.

+Elder care

+Familial elder care also increases time poverty, as caregivers tend to keep their employment.
+Although elder care increases time poverty, living with elderly family members who complete chores is negatively associated with time poverty.
+Caregivers who live with elderly family members have different transportation needs than those who do not.
+Frequent trips with extended preparation and wind down can exacerbate time stress among family members who do not live with their elders, especially when the trips reduce uninterrupted time.

+Increased time poverty is negatively associated with quality of care.

+Long-term care insurance may reduce the workload of caregivers and reduce time poverty.